StackmateNetwork/the-stackmate/README.md

 ## Features

-- **modern descriptor wallets:** uses all the latest technologies from the Bitcoin ecosystem
+- **Descriptors** uses descriptor wallet specifications for simplicity in development and compatability in recovery
-- **address book:** store and organise public descriptors
+- **PSBT** uses psbt specifications to support watch-only wallets and compatability with hardware wallets
-- **calculator:** calculate current exchange rates with our built-in calculator
+- **Taproot** supports taproot for single-sig to improve the overall anonymity set of bitcoin transactions
-- **cross platform:** built using Flutter 💙 and Rust
+- **Cross Platform:** built using Flutter 💙 and Rust, allowing easy extension to multiple platforms

 ## Getting Started